 Adopt-A-Thon & Beach Party for Dogs and People

 The Tiki Bar in Solomons hosts a special Beach Party on Tiki Bar Island.
 You and your best doggie friend can enjoy the party together and maybe even bring home a brand new friend.
-Live music, contests and games, raffle, photo booth, and adoptions.
+Enjoy live music, contests and games, raffle, photo booth, and adoptions.
 Don’t miss the Doggie Kissing Booth.

 Bring Your Best Friend On A Baltimore Ghost Walk